About Certificates

 # Certificate Pinning

 Some applications employ Certificate Pinning to prevent man-in-the-middle attacks.
-This means that mitmproxy and mitmdump’s certificates will not be accepted by these applications without modifying them.
-It is recommended to use the passthrough feature in order to prevent mitmproxy and mitmdump from intercepting traffic to these specific domains.
+This means that mitmproxy’s certificates will not be accepted by these applications without modifying them.
+If the contents of these connections are not important, it is recommended to use the ignore_hosts feature to prevent mitmproxy from intercepting traffic to these specific domains.
 If you want to intercept the pinned connections, you need to patch the application manually.
-For Android and (jailbroken) iOS devices, various tools exist to accomplish this.
+For Android and (jailbroken) iOS devices, various tools exist to accomplish this:

 # Using a custom server certificate